tsheiner/medium-mcp-server/README.md

 ## Prerequisites

-1. **Medium Article Export**: You need your Medium articles in a specific directory structure with images downloaded locally
+1. **Medium Article Export**: You need your Medium articles in a specific directory structure with images downloaded locally.
+See link below to downloader script.
 2. **Claude Desktop**: The MCP client for accessing the tools
 3. **Python 3.8+**: To run the MCP server